USN-Gjengen/USN-PRG/Step-by-step.md

 If you want to see the scripts that will be run by the new keybinds, please check out the [tasks.json](.vscode/tasks.json) file.

+### **Opening workspace**
+After everything is set up:
+1. Go to "File -> Open Workspace...".
+1. In *your* file explorer, navigate to the .vscode folder downloaded from this page.
+1. Open the file "`workspace.code-workspace`" (The extension might be hidden).

+You should now have a file explorer on the left side of Visual Studio Code, that hides .class files among others.

 ## Linux:
 No guide yet.
 If you manage to set it up correctly, please report back so we can fill this.

 ## Mac:
 No guide yet.
 If you manage to set it up correctly, please report back so we can fill this.